 One of the best ways to reduce structure loss in the wildland urban interface is to avoid placing structures in close proximity to flammable vegetation.
-However, it is unlikely that development in the WUI will decline as long as property owners have the right to live in forested or hazardous grass/shrub fuel types.

-The other option is to reduce the intensity of wildfires that will burn through areas surrounding structures.
-Much of this responsibility falls on the homeowner, developer and future purchasers.
-When isolated developed parcels are scattered across forested lands the question becomes how culpable are State and County governments for developments placed in naturally hazardous vegetation.
-In the past, private land owners have expected someone else to do most of the fire hazard reduction on lands immediately adjacent to subdivisions.
-This convenient transfer of responsibility to someone else saved developers and individual homeowners money and allowed them to have a more "natural setting" around their home.
-When the inevitable fire burns across the landscape it does not discriminate between developed and undeveloped land.
+However, it is unlikely that development in the WUI will decline as long as property owners have the right to live in forested areas and develop their land however they culpable is the State, County and federal government for developments placed in naturally hazardous vegetation.
+In the past, private land owners have expected their public land neighbors to do most of the fire hazard reduction on lands immediately adjacent to private lands.
+This convenient transfer of responsibility to the public has saved private land owners money and allowed them to have a more "natural setting" around their home.
+When the inevitable fire burns across the landscape it does not discriminate between public or private lands.
 Crown and spot fires have a way of neutralizing well intended, limited scale, fuel reduction projects.
 A well tended forest a half mile from a structure may reduce the intensity of a fast moving wildfire but it will not significantly improve survivability of structures in developments that have not completed their own fire hazard reduction work.